kitsunekyo/react-mantine-tailwind-demo/readme.md

 you can read why I prefer this over create-react-app on my blog: https://www.mostviertel.tech/blog/create-react-app-is-dead

+if you need server side rendering (SEO, ...) pick nextjs instead.

 # typescript

 a must have, if you build anything that should end up in production